 This often occurs after childbirth or surgery.
-Many of those who had the procedure later complained of complications including pain, infection, excessive bleeding; and many had to have follow up surgeries.
+Many of those who had the procedure later complained of complications including pain, infection, and excessive bleeding; and many have had follow-up surgeries.

 Medical Journal & FDA Studies on Mesh Products

-A New England Journal of Medicine Study found that women treated with vaginal mesh have a much higher likelihood of developing bladder perforation, urinary incontinence, and also that many women needed follow-up surgeries to correct these problems.
+A New England Journal of Medicine study found that women treated with vaginal mesh have a much higher likelihood of developing bladder perforation, and urinary incontinence, and also that many women needed follow-up surgeries to correct these problems.

 The side effects of transvaginal mesh include the following: